Skip to content

 George Speed

 A native of Spartanburg, South Carolina, Speed earned the Bachelor of Music degree, summa cum laude, from Vanderbilt University, and the Master of Music degree from Boston University.
-Additional studies include two summers at both the Aspen Music Festival and the Tanglewood Music Center, where he received the Rose Thomas Smith Legacy Prize.
+Additional studies include summers at both the Aspen Music Festival and the Tanglewood Music Center, where he received the Rose Thomas Smith Legacy Prize.
 His principal teachers were Edwin Barker, Edgar Meyer, and William Scott.
 Speed plays on a late-19th century Neapolitan bass by Carlo Loveri.

 View All Faculty and Staff